RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 Finally, we have this PWA requirement.
 There is a module for that too. [@nuxtjs/pwa](https://pwa.nuxtjs.org/setup) looks to have everything we need as well.
 It will handle all of the icon and manifest stuff, and allow us to easily register a service worker and determine what routes and behavior should be used when a user is offline.

 Now, notice all of the things I'm not needing to specify.
 I don't need to call up Vue router because that's already in the mix.
-Vuex is also in there, and you can bet we'd create a store to manage our state for this form.
+Vuex is also in there and it's a dependency of nuxt auth, but we may not need it ourselves.

 We create the project by running this command: